unfor19/kubernetes-localdev/README.md

     **TIP**: Can't see it?
 Close and re-open `certmgr.msc`, it doesn't auto-refresh upon adding certificates

-### Load Certificate To A Kubernetes Secret (WSL2)
+### Load Certificate To A Kubernetes Secret

+So far the certificates are recognized by the Windows machine, now it's time to create a [symlink](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/) (shortcut) from WSL2 to the windows host, this will make the certificates available in WSL2.
+Following that we'll create the Kubernetes Namespace `cert-manager`, this is where all cert-manager's resources will be deployed (next section).
+The last step to link them all is to create a [Kubernetes Secret type TLS](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets), which will be used by cert-manager to issue certificates.

+**NOTE**: I preferred to use a symlink to sync between Windows and WSL2 automatically, without the need to `cp` every time something changes.
+I haven't done it for `.kube/` (Enable secured HTTPS access from Windows to WSL2) since I got some weird errors so I used `cp` as an alternative.

-1. Mount the certificates that were created with `mkcert` from the Windows host to WSL
+1. **WSL2**: Mount the certificates that were created with `mkcert` from the Windows host to WSL
     ```bash
     # Set variable
     HOST_USERNAME="unfor19" # <-- CHANGE THIS!